allspiritseve/sampler/README.md

 1. Commit your changes (git commit)
 1. Push to Github (git push -u origin my-new-feature)
 1. Create new Pull Request

+## RELEASE NOTES

+0.0.5 Added 'db:drop' as a prerequisite to 'db:sample'